uf-mil/mil/docs/infra/network_box.rst

 -  If possible, plug the box into wall power using the special cable
 -  Turn the box on by holding down the ON button until you hear a beep and the RED led turns on
--  Connect your/other developer laptops via ethernet to any of the top ports BESIDES the one labeled POW
+-  Connect your/other developer laptops via ethernet to any of the top ports BESIDES the one labeled POE

     - Be sure your laptop is configured to automaticaly configure network over DHCP
     - If your laptop does not have Ethernet (RJ45), you can use one of the provided adapters inside the box
 -  Connect the vehicle to the box.
-If connecting the Ubiquitii Antenna, connect it to the POW port
+If connecting the Ubiquitii Antenna, connect it to the POE port
 -  Wait a few minutes until your PC reports it is connected to the network
 -  To verify functionality, try pinging the vehicle or accessing the config panel